 In the 2014 Tax Court Decision Patricia D. Ross v.
 Commissioner, TC Summary Opinion 2014-68, the decision stated if your child is not treated like other employees in a similar position, the IRS could deem the wages as not ordinary and necessary business expenses and disallow them as a deductible expense.

 Caution: Section 162 generally allows a deduction for ordinary and necessary expenses paid during the taxable year in carrying on a trade or business.
 Generally, no deduction is allowed for personal, living, or family expenses.
 Sec.
 262. The taxpayer must show that any claimed business expenses were paid primarily for business rather than personal, living, or family reasons.
 Rule 42(a); Walliser v.
 Commissioner, 72 T.C.
 433, 437 (1979).
-To show that an expense was not personal, the taxpayer must show that the expense was paid primarily to benefit his business, and there must have been a proximate relationship between the claimed expense and the business.
+To show that an expense was not personal, the taxpayer must show that the expense was paid primarily to benefit his business.
+There must have been a proximate relationship between the claimed expense and the business.
 See Walliser v.Commissioner, 72 T.C. at 43.

 We are not Tax Lawyers and are not providing a legal opinion, just an interpretation of the reading of IRS Publications, the Tax Code, and Tax Court decisions.